 Return to the Marketing Index.

 This is a market group that Converse has really neglected.
-It's too bad because "baby boomers" were the original users of Converse All Stars.
+It’s too bad because “baby boomers” were the original users of Converse All Stars.
 The Converse Company needs to develop an advertising theme that sends the message that Chuck Taylors were and are the sneakers of the people.
-One advertising campaign could be centered around the word "Originals."
+One advertising campaign could be centered around the word “Originals.”
 Real people would sell the product.
 Have them share brief stories about getting that first pair of chucks.
-These stories roll off the tongues of "baby boomers" who first laced up in high white or black chucks.
+These stories roll off the tongues of “baby boomers” who first laced up in high white or black chucks.
 The best way to market the product is to take it to its roots.
 Pictures in the campaign should be like the ones on this web site: a regular guy shooting hoops, for example, is target marketing for the product.
 These are the people who are still buying the product, yet they seem to be totally neglected in the advertising campaigns seen in the past few years.
-Converse needs to strenghten its marketing emphasis on "P-1's" (primary users) and attract those who remember the product.
+Converse needs to strengthen its marketing emphasis on “P-1’s” (primary users) and attract those who remember the product.

 One of our correspondents relates this story: "I was at a Corporate Sports Challenge on Saturday.
 I wore my high black chucks.
 The comments were numerous.
 The reaction, the same: warm feelings about their first pair of high black chucks.
 All of these people were wearing Nike or Adidas running shoes.
 Converse needs to reconnect with these people in its advertising.
 I think Converse is trying to re-invent the wheel with each new marketing campaign.
 Judging by their stock performance, we can only guess that Converse executives are looking at their shoes!
 And to think, that's where the answer lies!"